A case study of intersections on blowups of the moduli of curves: Intersections on logarithmic schemes

 are strict.
 Then define

-where the product on the right hand side is the standard intersection product on the smooth $X'$. \end{definition}
+where the product on the right hand side is the standard intersection product on the smooth $Y'$. \end{definition}

-\begin{proposition} Let $(V,\alpha)$ and $(W,\beta)$ be logarithmic cycles on $X$.
+\begin{proposition} Let $(V,\alpha)$ and $(W,\beta)$ be logarithmic cycles on $Y$.
 The class of the {logarithmic intersection} $V\cdot_{\mathsf{log}}W$ is independent of all choices. \end{proposition}

-\begin{proof} By toroidal weak factorization~\cite{AKMW}, it suffices to take a blowup $X'\to X$ such that
+\begin{proof} By toroidal weak factorization~\cite{AKMW}, it suffices to take a blowup $Y'\to Y$ such that

-are flat and compare it to a further logarithmic blowup $X''\to X$ along a smooth center.
+are flat and compare it to a further logarithmic blowup $Y''\to Y$ along a smooth center.
 We do this by reduction to the diagonal.
 The blowup gives rise to a local complete intersection morphism

 and the diagonal class on the left pushes forward to the diagonal on the right.
 The intersection product can be defined in two ways.
-First, we intersect $V''\times W''$ with the diagonal in $X''\times X''$ and push it forward.
-Second, we intersect $V'\times W'$ with the diagonal in $X'\times X'$.
-The cycle $V'\times W'$ in $X'\times X'$ is strict and therefore meets the strata of $X'\times X'$ in the expected dimension.
+First, we intersect $V''\times W''$ with the diagonal in $Y''\times Y''$ and push it forward.
+Second, we intersect $V'\times W'$ with the diagonal in $Y'\times Y'$.
+The cycle $V'\times W'$ in $Y'\times Y'$ is strict and therefore meets the strata of $X'\times X'$ in the expected dimension.
 Therefore the fine and saturated logarithmic pullback $V''\times W''$ has the same cycle class as the total transform.
 Therefore the two definitions above agree by the projection formula. \end{proof}

 \begin{remark}[Logarithmic flatness] Logarithmic flatness over the ground appears frequently in our setup.
 There are two practical reasons.
 First, if $Y$ is logarithmically flat, the locus where the logarithmic structure is nontrivial has positive codimension.
 Second, if $Y$ is logarithmically flat, a logarithmic blowup can be understood as a birational modification of $Y$.
 It may be possible to generalize this, but we have made no attempt to do so.
-In the final section of the paper, we work with a cycle, namely the double ramification cycle, that is not logarithmically flat, but we factorize out the failure of logarithmic flatness into a strict map that is handled separately, and reduce to the logarithmically flat situation. \end{remark}
+In the final section of the paper, we work with a cycle, namely the double ramification cycle, that is not logarithmically flat, but we factorize out the failure of logarithmic flatness into a strict map that is handled separately, and reduce to the logarithmically flat situation.
+The reason this is possible is because the double ramification is still, ``virtually logarithmically flat''.
+The same is true for all moduli spaces of logarithmic stable maps, and the methods are easily adaptable to that setting. \end{remark}